EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 ## Adding parameters to each sound :speaker:

-The last thing we will see is some parameters that can help us change something in the way our sound is played.
+The last thing we will see are parameters that can help us change something in the way our sound is played.
 For example, we might want some sounds to be louder then others.
 We can control the volume of each note by using the `amp:` parameter:

 ```
 play 60, amp: 0.2